MrWolfZ/client-technology-days-2019/3-state-management/redux.md

 ### Use when:

 - you prefer functions over objects
-- you don't want a library to define your architecture
+- you are not afraid of thunking your way around some obstacles
-- you liked performing magic tricks as a child (or as an adult for that matter)
+- you like to fold things